Oliver-Tommy/TabVault/README.md

 Throughout the development process, the site was deployed to Heroku from the main repository branch.

+The requirements.txt file was kept up to date throughout development, so that all Python modules were configured in Heroku.

+A Procfile was added to configure the application as a Gunicorn web app.

+In settings.py, Heroku and localhost were added to the ALLOWED_HOSTS list.

 Three environment variables were set up in the Heroku application, replacing the locally saved variables within env.py (which is not subject to version control).
 - DATABASE_URL: The string that connects to the database.
 - SECRET_KEY: The app's secret key.